casper-network/docs/source/docs/casper/glossary/C.md

 ## Consensus {#consensus}

-A consensus is a (mathematical) mechanism deployed on blockchain for nodes to reach common a agreement on the current state of the distributed ledger.
-This mechanism typically entails the process to validate, verify and confirm transactions proposed by a validator, followed by recording in the ledger, by the addition of blocks.
-This is an algorithm used to mandate agreement on the [blockchain](B.md#blockchain) between all nodes.
-The blockchain, although being built in a decentralized way, eventually converges so that all nodes eventually agree on whether a given block is part of the chain or not.
-In order to guarantee that all participants (‘nodes’) in a blockchain network agree on a single version of history, blockchain networks like Bitcoin and Ethereum implement what’s known as consensus mechanisms (also known as consensus protocols or consensus algorithms).
+A consensus protocol is a mechanism for nodes in a distributed network to agree on a value.
+It comprises a definition of message types sent over the network and a set of rules for when to send and how to process those messages.
+In [blockchain](B.md#blockchain) systems it is used to decide which blocks are added to the chain, and in what order.
+That way, it determines the state of the distributed ledger, and ensures that all nodes agree on that state.

 Casper uses the Highway algorithm in the [CBC Casper](https://github.com/ethereum/cbc-casper/wiki/FAQ)_ family of consensus algorithms.
 The algorithm for securing an agreement is what is known as _consensus_.
 The consensus layer contains the algorithm, but the algorithm should not be confused with the consensus layer.